ZechCodes/Bevy/README.md

 **[Documentation](docs/documentation.md)**

 ## Dependency Injection
-Put simply, *Dependency Injection* is a design pattern where the objects that your class depends on are instantiated outside of the class.
+Put simply, *Dependency Injection* is a design pattern where the objects that your class depends on are instantiated outside the class.
 Those dependencies are then injected into your class when it is instantiated.
-This promotes loosely coupled code where your class doesn’t require direct knowledge of what classes it depends on or how to create them.
-Instead your class declares what class interface it expects and an outside framework handles the work of creating the class instances with the correct interface.
+This promotes loosely coupled code where your class doesn't require direct knowledge of what classes it depends on or how to create them.
+Instead, your class declares what class interface it expects and an outside framework handles the work of creating the class instances with the correct interface.

 ## Interfaces
-Python doesn’t have an actual interface implementation like many other languages.
+Python doesn't have an actual interface implementation like many other languages.
 Class inheritance, however, can be used in a very similar way since subclasses will likely have the same fundamental interface as their base class.

 ## Why Do I Care?
 *Dependency Injection* and its reliance on abstract interfaces makes your code easier to maintain: